 As abstract as it might look, Thomas Was Alone is a sweet and endearing game made even better by the narration and great writing.
-And if conveying freaking shapes with quirks and and very distinct personalities doesn’t constitute as great writing, I really don’t know what does.
+And if conveying freaking shapes with quirks and very distinct personalities doesn’t constitute as great writing and saddest video games material, I really don’t know what does.

 1. The Beginner’s Guide

 Initial Release Date: October 1, 2015 | Platforms: Windows, MacOS, Linux